orioltf/dotfiles-1/README.md

 If you see this message type `y` and `enter`.
 If not ignore this and go on.

+* When installing VirtualBox, it fails because the system expects a user action to allow Oracle applications to be allowed to install.
+Do so by openning System Preferences > Security & Privacy > Accept the message about Oracle application.

 Finally, run the following command:

 ```bash